Th0rN13/my/readme.md

 ## MyDefine

-Tool for define often used repositories
+Tool for define shortcodes for often used repositories

 ## Install